cocolovers/.github/profile/README.md

 # Coco lovers <3

-Just two friends that love code together.
+Two irl friends that love code together.

 Feel free to use our projects as you wish.